 The program has a similar look and feels to other photo editors on the market — which is to say a polished and professional user interface that both novices and experienced image editors will feel right at home with.

 And the best thing is even though PaintShop Pro offers a lot of advanced tools, it also balances things out with several quick and easy fixes that beginners are sure to appreciate.

-Add in plugins support, and you are playing with power.
+Add in plugin support, and you are playing with power.
 Excellent choice.

 PicsArt is another one of those solutions that started life as a mobile app, but over the years has become an established platform and creative community.

-The developers boast of more than a 1,000 editing features, and every one of them is fun, engaging and easy to use.
+The developers boast of more than 1,000 editing features, and every one of them is fun, engaging, and easy to use.
 In need of photo effects?
 A collage maker?
 Drawing and painting tools?
 Filters?
 Clipart?
 Frames?
 Backgrounds?
 Even stickers?
 PicsArt has got you covered.

 An impressive amount of customizability is also on offer, and this extends to both the drawing and painting feature sets.